loadnetwork/bundles-rs/crates/bundler/README.md

 ## About
 `bundler` crate is Rust SDK to interact with Arweave (ANS-104) bundling services.
 This crate is designed to be backward compatible with existing bundling services and fine tuned for [Turbo](https://turbo.ardrive.io/)

+> The offchain bundling service (Load S3), introduced in SDK v3, only supports the `send_transaction()` method.
+Its Fast Finality Indexes resolve only DataItems signed with Arweave key.

 ## Installation

 ```toml